Seek Returns logo

 Min

-ASX vs. IBM: A comparison of their ROIC against their respective Semiconductors and Information Technology Services industry benchmarks.
+ASX vs. IBM: A comparison of their Net Profit Margin (TTM) against their respective Semiconductors & Semiconductor Equipment and IT Services industry benchmarks.

 ASX